Set yourself up for a successful semester with our ways to save money in college.

 2. Prepare for moving expenses

 Preparing for move-in day also means you're preparing for moving expenses.
-Depending on where you currently live versus where you’ll be going to school, you may have rent a moving truck.
+Depending on where you currently live versus where you’ll be going, you may have rent a moving truck.
 On the other hand, if you’ll be flying, you’ll have to consider for any checked bags.
 Moving expenses are often over looked, so it’s important to consider these when budgeting.

-Between studying and going to classes, it’s important for college students to take time to have some fun.
-Going out to dinner, seeing a movie, or visiting a local museum can help you step away from the stress of school, but these entertainment outings can become costly.
-It’s very common for local businesses to work with universities to offer college students discounts on their goods and services.
+Between studying and going to classes, it’s important for you to take time to have some fun.
+Going out to dinner, seeing a movie, or visiting a local museum can help you step away from the stress of learning, but these entertainment outings can become costly.
+It’s very common for local businesses to work with universities to offer discounts on their goods and services.
 Put that Student ID to good use!

 In addition, keep an eye out for free or discounted on-campus events or services.
-For example, many colleges have free fitness centers for students to use.
-Gym memberships can get quite expensive and could put a hole in your budget.
+For example, many campuses have free fitness centers while gym memberships can get quite expensive and could put a hole in your budget.
 With all that being said, take advantage of all those perks when you can — your budget will thank you!

 4. Use credit wisely